nalwayv/bitesofpy/README.md

 #
+- [ ] 232.
+Analyze gold prices
+- [x] 231.
+Where are the emojis?
+- [ ] 230.
+Thumbs up for operator overloading
 - [ ] 229.
 Scrape best programming books
 - [ ] 228.
 Create a Gravatar URL
 - [ ] 227.
 Convert Warcraft json data to csv